terrancehanlon/Galton/README.md

 ### umn CSCI 4511w final project

 # Engine Core Components
-#### The goal of a chess engine is to analyze the current state of the board in order to make the best move poisibile.
+#### The goal of a chess engine is to analyze the current state of the board in order to make the best move possibile.
 This engine consists of two hard-working components, the `evaluation` function and the `search` function.

 <br/>